COVID-19 State of Emergency (Español)

 Small Business Relief Payment Plans for Sales and Use Tax

-Effective April 2, 2020, small business taxpayers with less than $5 million in taxable annual sales, can take advantage of a 12-month, interest-free, payment plan for up to $50,000 of sales and use tax liability only.
-All payment plans must be paid in full by July 31, 2021, to qualify for zero interest.
-Please note, this relief only applies to sales and use tax liability.
+Effective December 15, 2020, small business taxpayers with less than $5 million in taxable annual sales, can take advantage of a 12-month, interest-free, payment plan for up to $50,000 of sales and use tax liability only.
+All payment plans must be paid in full by April 30, 2022, to qualify for zero interest.
+Businesses with $5 million or more in annual taxable sales in sectors particularly impacted by operational restrictions due to the pandemic may also apply for this 12-month interest-free payment plan.
+Please note: This relief only applies to sales and use tax due on returns with original due dates between December 15, 2020 and April 30, 2021.
+A business that previously took advantage of the 12-month, interest-free payment plan that must be paid in full by July 31, 2021, may also request to participate in this new 12-month interest-free payment plan.

-Will a similar plan be created for special taxes accounts?
+Is a similar plan available for special tax and fee accounts?

 How will the payment plans work?

-Public Counters Temporarily Closed at CDTFA Field and Motor Carrier Offices
+Public Counters at Field and Motor Carrier Offices Accessible by Appointment Only

-As of March 23, 2020, we have temporarily closed the public counters in our local field and motor carrier offices to protect public health.
-We will continue to provide services via phone, video, mail, and online.
+To protect public health, the Public Counters in our local field and motor carrier offices are accessible by appointment.
+We are also providing services via phone, video, mail, and online.
 Here are the many ways to reach us directly:

 - Visit us online on the CDTFA website.